 Congenital fibrinogen deficiency: Treatment of acute bleeding episodes in patients with congenital fibrinogen deficiency, including afibrinogenemia and hypofibrinogenemia.

-Severe, immediate hypersensitivity reactions, including anaphylaxis to fibrinogen or any component of the formulation.
+Severe, immediate hypersensitivity reactions, including anaphylaxis to fibrinogen, human plasma-derived products, or any component of the formulation.

 When baseline fibrinogen level is known:

 Fibryga: Dose (mg/kg) = [Target level (mg/dL) - measured level (mg/dL)] divided by 1.8 (mg/dL per mg/kg body weight)

 RiaSTAP: Dose (mg/kg) = [Target level (mg/dL) - measured level (mg/dL)] divided by 1.7 (mg/dL per mg/kg body weight)

 When baseline fibrinogen level is not known: 70 mg/kg

 Fibryga: Children ≥12 years and Adolescents: Refer to adult dosing.